Frequently Asked Questions

 Legally they do not.
 However, if you are under 18 years of age, some Colorado judges require that your parent or legal guardian be advised and consent to your adoption plan.
 Please call us if you have more specific questions.
 If you are over 18 years of age, your parents do not need to know.
 We are not required to notify them, and we will keep your case completely confidential.

 In the state of Colorado, grandparents have no rights if you make a voluntary adoption plan for a newborn baby.

 Absolutely!
 Whether or not you see and/or hold your baby in the hospital is completely up to you.
 We will work with the hospital staff to ensure that your wishes regarding your hospital stay are met.

 We are here for you as long as you need us.
 We provide on-going counseling, referrals, and overall support to you and your family for as long as you need us.

 Yes we can.
-Our counseling services to all birth family members (including your parents) are free, and we will come to them (in Colorado).
+We offer counseling services to all members of the pregnancy client’s family (including your parents).
+The counseling is free, and we will come to them (in Colorado).
 We understand that many grandparents struggle and grieve, both for you and their grandchild.
 This is not the way most parents plan to become grandparents.
 Their issues may be different than yours.
 We can counsel with them independently, or with you, whatever your family prefers.